Magical Suite Prism Nana: Production

 The Prism Nana Project was first announced on August 1, 2012, revealing the project via a booth at Comiket 82 on August 10, 2012, where the first promotional trailer was shown.
 The series features original character designs by Kantoku, who previously illustrated The "Hentai" Prince and the Stony Cat. light novel series.
 Seven promotional pilot edition previews were released between September 30, 2012, and April 26, 2013.
 In July 2015, it was announced that an original video animation by Shaft would be released in late 2015.
-The project consists of seven episodes, each animated by different directors.
+The project was meant to consist of seven episodes, each by a different director.